 Related:

-How would this benefit other salary workers earning beyond the minimum wage?
+How would this benefit other salaried workers who are earning beyond the minimum wage?

 As per the labor department, increasing the daily minimum wages in Calabarzon also creates a wage distortion correction.
 This means that other workers earning higher salaries may indirectly benefit and get a bump in their pay.
 Apart from minimum wage workers, other employees will enjoy a greater take-home income and shield against inflation.